webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 * `TIMED` - Defines for how long time (in ms) the sender will re-send the message before giving up.

 #### Label
-The name of the data channel is a UTF-8-encoded string.
-This may be an empty string.
+A UTF-8-encoded string containing the name of the data channel.
+This string may be empty.

 #### Protocol
 If this is an empty string, the protocol is unspecified.
 If it is a non-empty string, it specifies a protocol